Shermayster/digitalgarden/src/site/notes/PKM/Blog/Why to use XState?.md

 	 - Logic reuse
 	 - robust dev tools
 - It's readable.
 Logic and flow is easy to understand.
-- It's much harder to make a bug with Xtate.
+- It's much harder to make a bug with Xstate.

 ### Cons
 - TypeScript and Xstate is hard to get work together.
 They trying to solve it, but it's very challenging.